 The procedures associated with the management of the portfolio of overdue credit, non-performing loans and non-productive loans aim to achieve their resolution, profitability and recovery through a specific and autonomous area that evaluates the potential for recovering a customer's responsibilities, once the occurrence of payment default or the unlikelihood of payment has been verified, through renegotiation, the execution of existing guarantees or other litigious means.
-This process is supported by a specialised tool called "JVRIS" that presents a set of capabilities to optimise the tasks associated with the credit recovery activity.
+The indicated process is supported by a specialised application called 'JVRIS' that presents a set of capabilities to optimise the tasks associated with the credit recovery activity.